hihigash/BookScanDownloader/README.md

 # BookScanDownloader
-All Books Downloader in BookScan.jp
+All my books downloader on BookScan.

 ## Usage